 Recently one of our readers who has a multi-author WordPress blog asked us if there was a way to make sure that each author adds a feature image for their posts.
-Like most thing, the answer is yes.
+Like most things, the answer is yes.
 In this article, we will show you how to require featured images for posts in WordPress.
 If the featured image is not found, then the publish functionality will return an error asking the author to add the featured image.

 Why Require Featured Images for Posts?